 |How to apply|

 Please submit the materials below to the PeopleAdmin system via the Human Resources website (Careers, to Faculty Openings; URL listed above).
 Candidates for this position should submit the following: 1.
-A cover letter addressing the candidate’s qualifications for the position 2.
-Curriculum Vitae 3.
-A personal statement addressing teaching philosophy and experience, research agenda and plans, experience working with people of diverse cultures and identities, and ways in which one’s research might foster intradepartmental and interdepartmental connections at SCU.
+A cover letter of application addressing the candidate’s qualifications for the position, teaching philosophy and experience, research agenda and plans, experience working with people of diverse cultures and identities, and ways in which one’s research might foster intradepartmental and interdepartmental connections at SCU.
 2. Curriculum Vitae 3.
-Student evaluations of teaching and other indications of teaching effectiveness, including original and unedited institutional summaries of numerical evaluations and unedited student comments on teaching (as are found in narrative evaluations of teaching) if possible.
-Please include a brief explanation of numerical scales or relevant comparisons used.
-5. Samples of course syllabi 6.
-Graduate Transcripts 7.
-Writing sample (may be a dissertation chapter, published or unpublished work) 8.
-Contact information for three letters of recommendation.
-The letters will be solicited through the applicant portal system upon submission.
+Student evaluations of teaching and other indications of teaching effectiveness, including original and unedited institutional summaries of numerical evaluations and unedited student comments on teaching (as are found in narrative evaluations of teaching).
+Include a brief explanation of all numerical scales or relevant comparisons used in all evaluations.
+4. Sample syllabuses for courses in the AOS and relevant AOCs.
+5. Names and contact information of three professional references.
+The letters will be solicited from recommenders through the applicant portal system upon submission.
 6. At least one example of representative scholarship, e.g., a published, peer-reviewed article or book chapter, or dissertation chapter, as appropriate for the candidate's experience.

 |Last update notification||

 Save the ad using the "save" button below to receive notifications of significant updates.